High Integrity Biodiversity Credits: A New Frontier in Regenerative Finance

 For biodiversity credits to gain traction, they must meet five critical “hallmarks”:

-Nice-to-have enhancements include ISO-grade assurance, last-mile impact verification, and the development of biodiversity credit indices to benchmark performance.
+Further enhancements of the asset class and its market should include ISO-grade assurance, last-mile impact verification, and the development of biodiversity credit indices to benchmark performance.

 Activating the Investment Value Chain

-A fully functional biodiversity credit market engages stakeholders across the investment value chain.
+A fully functional biodiversity credit market engages stakeholders across a sustainable investment value chain.
 On the supply side, credit generation originates from nature-positive activities led by communities, NGOs, and project developers.
-On the demand side, corporates, financial institutions, and wealth managers seek credible tools to meet ESG commitments.
+On the demand side, corporates, financial institutions, and wealth managers seek credible tools to meet ESG commitments at either balance sheet or portfolio-level.

-The role of intermediaries—including investment banks, rating agencies, underwriters, and placement agents—is pivotal in bridging supply and demand.
-Regulatory bodies, standard-setters, and development finance institutions ensure governance and oversight, creating the enabling conditions for scale.
+The role of intermediaries—including investment banks, rating agencies, underwriters, and placement agents—is pivotal in bridging supply and demand for the fledging asset class.
+Regulatory bodies, standard-setters, and development finance institutions ensure governance and oversight, thus creating the enabling conditions for scale.

 This holistic ecosystem is essential to move biodiversity credits from niche projects to systemic adoption.